nvidia-holoscan/holohub/tutorials/cuda_mps/README.md

 In another set of experiments, we concurrently run multiple instances of the endoscopy tool tracking application in different processes.
 We set the active thread percentage to be 20\% for each MPS client.
 The below graph shows the maximum end-to-end latency with and without CUDA MPS.
-The experiment demonstrates upto 36% improvement with CUDA MPS.
+The experiment demonstrates up to 36% improvement with CUDA MPS.

 ![Alt text](image.png)